PEN/Faulkner Foundation: Early years

 After the novel Blood Tie won the National Book Award in 1978, author Mary Lee Settle was asked to judge the 1979 National Book Awards.
 When the award went to an obscure book Going After Cacciato by Tim O'Brien and not the bestseller The World According to Garp by John Irving, the rules were changed.
 Settle upset by the rule changes, envisioned a book award that "would be judged by writers, not by industry insiders, and no favoritism would be granted to bestselling authors."
 A New York Times article from 1981 writes that "PEN voted a boycott of the American Book Awards, on the ground that they were 'too commercial'".
 In 1980 along with friends, Settle set up a competing organization for American fiction that was named PEN/Faulkner.
 PEN stood for "Poets", "Editors" and "Novelists".
 Faulkner was chosen in honor of William Faulkner who was an inspiration to Settle.

 The PEN/Faulkner Award winner receives a prize of $15,000, and each of the four runner-ups receives $5,000.
 The first award in 1981 went to How German Is It written by Walter Abish.
 The ceremony was originally held at the University of Virginia in Charlottesville, Virginia.

-Seattle's vision was for the organization to encourage young writers by having published authors visit and mentor students in the school system.
+Settle's vision was for the organization to encourage young writers by having published authors visit and mentor students in the school system.
 Creating '"a community of writers' who would encourage one other ... and make a larger impact on American life".
 The organization began with high schools in the Washington D.C. area and eventually expanded to middle and elementary schools as well.
 Settle remained on the board until her death in 2005.

 In 1982, Robert Stone (who had been a PEN/Faulkner nominee in 1981), Norman Mailer and Peter Taylor were the featured speakers for the Foundation's very first fundraising event, tickets selling for $25 a person.
 Stone served as Chairman for over thirty years, co-chairing with Susan Shreve in the last years of his tenure.